lisandroseia/Portfolio/README.md

 - GitHub: [@lisandroseia](https://github.com/lisandroseia)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/lisandro-seia-295120225/)

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

+Feel fre to check the (issues)[https://github.com/lisandroseia/Portfolio/issues] page

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments
+##license

-this project follows the MIT license
+this project is (MIT)[https://github.com/lisandroseia/Portfolio/blob/main/LICENSE] licensed.